 In this passage, Paul explains the true role of God's grace in a believer's life.
-Grace is not some kind of spiritual free pass to indulge in sin without guilt or consequences as the question suggested.
+Grace is not some kind of spiritual free pass that enables one to indulge in sin without guilt or consequences, as the question suggested.

-In verse 14, Paul summarizes the entire passage by saying that we, Christians, are not under law meaning we are not judged by the Law (we are forgiven for all the offenses we committed in violation of the Law); in addition, we are not motivated or affected by the Law either.
-The purpose of the Law was to reveal sin and the punishment due to sin (Romans 3:19-20).
+In verse 14, Paul summarizes the entire passage by saying that we, Christians, are not under Law, meaning we are not judged by the Law (we are forgiven for all the offenses we committed in violation of the Law); in addition, we are not motivated or affected by the Law either.
+The purpose of the Law was to reveal sin and the punishment due for sin (Romans 3:19-20).
 As Christians we have been forgiven for all of our sins and consequently will not face condemnation nor punishment (Romans 8:1).
-This is how we are "not under law."
+This is how we are "not under Law."

 Being under grace, on the other hand, meant that we are affected and empowered by grace.